kubes/igfoo-spring/src/main/resources/README.txt

   }
 ]

+The assets json can be a single object or an array of objects for multiple asset configuration per file.

 Path is the request path.
 As you can see we can configure meta, script, link, and title elements.
 Title is the title of the page.
 Meta are meta tags.
 The links are link elements including style sheets.
 Meta will include as attributes